Web Analytics

 4. What is the best time to visit Tibet?

 The best time to visit Tibet is generally from April to June and from September to October.
 During these months, the weather is relatively stable, with clear skies and mild temperatures, making it ideal for enjoying the stunning views in Tibet.
 Also, you can experience the grand Saga Dawa Festival in May.
-In summer, the weather may be rainy, but tourists can witness the celebration of Shoton Festival.
-In winter, you can enjoy a lower cost of transportation and accommodation and feel less crowded as there are fewer tourists.
+In summer, the weather may be rainy, but tourists can witness the Shoton Festival.
+In winter, you can enjoy lower-cost transportation and accommodation and feel less crowded as there are fewer tourists.
 Also, Losar, the Tibetan New Year, often falls in February or March.

-5. What permits are needed to travel Tibet?
+5. What permits are needed to travel to Tibet?

 To visit Tibet, foreign travelers typically need the following permits: